 This is a big one!
 If you can, place a priority on dimensioning to reference planes and not the modelled geometry.
 Once you have dimensioned to the reference plane, then lock your geometry to that reference plane.

 Nested families are so incredibly useful, and sometimes necessary for effective family operation.
 This could be a whole tutorial in its self, but for now, just know that nested families are invaluable!
-But again, find a balance.
+But again, a balance needs to be found.

 Another area often overlooked is the in-family visibility settings of each object, this is important to consider if you want your family to be versatile at different detail levels.
 This, like object styles, can be something that is more personal to the way you might use the model in your office environment or during your project stages.